ana-albergaria/LAPR2-ISEP/docs/SprintB/US_10/US10_CreateCategorizeParameter.md

         Assert.assertEquals(0, result.length);
     }

-**Test 21:** Check if the parameter store is being created correctly with some elements.
+**Test 22:** Check if the parameter store is being created correctly with some elements.

-**Test 22:** Check if the parameter is being created correctly.
+**Test 23:** Check if the parameter is being created correctly.

-**Test 23:** Check that it is not possible to save a parameter with repeated objects.
+**Test 24:** Check that it is not possible to save a parameter with repeated objects.

-**Test 24:** Check that it is not possible to save a null parameter.
+**Test 25:** Check that it is not possible to save a null parameter.

-*It is also recommended to organize this content by subsections.*

 # 5. Construction (Implementation)